apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ## Producer flow control

-Apache ActiveMQ also can limit the amount of data sent from a client to a server to prevent the server being overwhelmed.
+Apache ActiveMQ Artemis also can limit the amount of data sent from a client to a server to prevent the server being overwhelmed.

 ### Window based flow control

-In a similar way to consumer window based flow control, Apache ActiveMQ producers, by default, can only send messages to an address as long as they have sufficient credits to do so.
+In a similar way to consumer window based flow control, Apache ActiveMQ Artemis producers, by default, can only send messages to an address as long as they have sufficient credits to do so.
 The amount of credits required to send a message is given by the size of the message.